-No-Churn Cheesecake Ice Cream Cake is made with homemade no-churn ice cream – this simple icebox cake is perfect for summer celebrations!
+No-Churn Cheesecake Ice Cream Cake is made with homemade no-churn ice cream – this simple no bake cheesecake icebox cake is perfect for summer celebrations!

 We turned right and the highway faded behind us in the distance, the mess of bumper to bumper cars painfully rolling at a snail’s pace.
 Ahead of us were roads we had never traveled, but they were wide open, leading us into the hills we never seem to have time to explore, twisting and turning.
 Around each bend there was something new to discover: old dilapidated barns, a faded dairy truck, sleepy cows and their wobbly calves, and various shades of gold in the parched summer hills.